pauldreik/rdfind/README.md

     name=b1 inode=58931 nhardlinks=2
     name=b2 inode=58931 nhardlinks=2

 a, a1 and a2 got collapsed into a single entry. b, b1 and b2 got collapased into a single entry.
-So rdinfd is left with a and b (depending on which of them is received first by the * expansion).
+So rdfind is left with a and b (depending on which of them is received first by the * expansion).
 It replaces b with a hardlink to a. b1 and b2 are untouched.

 If one runs rdfind repeatedly, the issue is resolved, one file being corrected every run.